 But the festival is really about celebrating international films, so you’ll find a variety of shorts, features, documentaries and children’s movies.
 Sitting in comfortable cinemas watching experimental and ground-breaking films is one of the most interesting Melbourne winter activities.

-This festival is typically held at venues all over town, and will run from 3-20 August in 2023.
+This festival is typically held at venues all over town – stay tuned for 2026 dates.

 Rouse yourself from your cosy, warm home and head outside to experience something a little different.
 Fire installations, laser shows, live music, fire twirlers and plenty of snacks and beverages converge to create a toasty festival, the Firelight Festival.

-The Docklands will light up with plenty of entertainment at this free festival, which runs from 30 June to 2 July.
+The Docklands will light up with plenty of entertainment at this free festival, which runs from 28-30 June.
+The Firelight Labyrinth experience will run from Friday 28 June to Sunday 14 July.
+2026 dates TBC

 Melbourne lights up at night and there’s no better way to see the city than from the river.
 Rug up on a dinner cruise along the Yarra River to see how the city sparkles in the winter evening.